codeforamerica/uswds/src/views/components/fieldset.md

 // Theme-level settings
 @use 'cfa-uswds-theme' with (
   // Global theme settings that affect the component, changing these will affect other components
-  $cfa-color-error: 'orange-warm-50v' // Affects the error state border color );
+  $cfa-color-error-dark: 'orange-warm-60v' // Affects the error state border color );
 {% endcapture %}